1-10: For Loops

 Most examples so far use the index variable as a counter.
 The real power comes when you use the indexing variable to index values in a vector as we did in Figure 2.
 This is how we perform an if-else statement on every value in a vector.

-Let’s use the same data we have been using in the previous lessons:
+Let’s use the data from the previous lessons:

 ### read in data from twoWeekWeatherData.csv